getsentry/sentry-docs/src/collections/_documentation/relay/pii-config/types.md

 ```

 {:.config-key}
-#### remove
+#### anything

-Matches anything.
+Matches any value.
 This is basically equivalent to a wildcard regex.

 For example, to remove all data with the PII kind `freeform`: